 Washington, DC 20560

 The exhibition is made possible through the generosity of NASA, National Air and Space Society, OMEGA, and United Technologies Corporation

-top: astronaut Alan Bean’s A7-LB suit used in the 1973 Skylab 3 mission; Image by Mark Avino, Smithsonian Institution; middle: astronaut Mark C. Lee with the Earth as backdrop; image courtesy of NASA; bottom: pilot James B. Irwin loads-up the “Rover” during Apollo 15 mission; image courtesy of NASA
+top: astronaut Alan Bean’s A7-LB suit used in the 1973 Skylab 3 mission; Image by Mark Avino, Smithsonian Institution; middle: astronaut Mark C. Lee with the Earth as a backdrop; image courtesy of NASA; bottom: pilot James B. Irwin loads up the “Rover” during Apollo 15 mission; image courtesy of NASA

 copyright Inexhibit 2024 - ISSN: 2283-5474